zicna/rails-blog-nested-forms/README.md

+#Objectives:
+1. Submit a form with nested attributes.
+2. Identify the relationship between form_for and fields_for class methods.

 # Rails Blog: Complex Nested Forms

-We're going to build off the previous iteration of our Blog App, where we created new models for `User` and `Tag` (and applicable associations) and wrote validations.
+We're going to build off our previous iteration of our Blog App, where we created new models for Users and Tags (and applicable associations) and wrote validations.
 We want to clean up our tagging feature.
-Our ability to add tags to a new post is super useful, but what if, when we're making a new post, we want to add a new tag that isn't in the list?
+Our ability to add tags to a new post is super useful, but what if when we're making a new post, we want to add a new tag that isn't in the list?
 Let's build that out.

 ***NOTE***: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
 E.g., `rails g model User username:string email:string --no-test-framework`.
 However, it is not needed for this lab as we've provided the starter files.